BCDevOps/backup-container/README.md

 The default `backup-container` template contains some basic Network Security Policies that are designed to be functioning out-of-the-box for most standard deployments.
 They provide:
 - Outbound traffic authorization towards the target destination for the Webhook URL (if specified).
 - Outbound traffic authorization towards the target destination for the FTP Server (if specified).
 - Internal traffic authorization towards target databases: for this to work, the target database deployments must be in the same namespace/environment AND must be labelled with `backup=true`.

+These default Network Security Policies are meant to be a "one size fits all" starter set of policies to facilitate standing up the `backup-container` in a new environment.
+Please consider updating/tweaking them to better fit your needs, depending on your setup.

 # Example Deployments